 3. EXTERNAL AUDITOR

 KPMG has been the Group’s external auditor for over 20 years.
-The external audit appointment and performance reviewed annually.
-The Board re-appointed KPMG as external auditor in 2018.
+The external audit appointment and performance are reviewed annually.
+The Board re-appointed KPMG as external auditor in 2021.
 Every five years the lead audit partner responsible is rotated.

 Details of the non-audit services provided by the external auditor over the reporting period are included in the Financial Statements.
 The Audit Committee has not set any nominal “cap” on the level of non-audit services to be performed by the external auditor, as it considers that this may restrict the ability of Credit Corporation to access the best advisers for the particular task.

-KPMG has provided the required independence declaration to the Board for FY19.
+KPMG has provided the required independence declaration to the Board for FY22.
 The independence declaration forms part of the Directors’ Report in the Annual Report.

 Credit Corporation does not invite any ex-Group audit partners to be appointed as Directors.
 If such a person was proposed for appointment in a management position, this would require Board approval.

-The lead audit partner attends and presents audit findings to the Audit Committee, is the available to meet with members of the Audit Committee as and when required including holding in camera meetings with the Committee without management’s presence.
+The lead audit partner attends and presents audit findings to the Audit Committee, and is available to meet with members of the Audit Committee as and when required, including holding in camera meetings with the Committee without management’s presence.

 The lead audit partner attends the Credit Corporation’s AGM and is available to answer questions from shareholders relevant to the audit.

 PricewaterhouseCoopers was appointed to provide Internal Audit support during the year.
 Group Internal Audit provides independent and objective assurance services to management and the Board in relation to the internal controls, Risk Management Framework and governance of the Group.
 It does so through:

 The Risk Committee has an Internal Audit Charter and is responsible for reviewing the performance of the Internal Audit Manager and the function each year.